 California State Railroad Museum

 Turn a daytrip in to a train-trip by taking the Amtrak to the California State Railroad Museum in Sacramento.
 The Museum is located just a block away from the Old Town stop.
 Once inside, it’s all the trains you can handle with full-size refurbished cars, an elaborate model railway and a room with a whopping EIGHT train tables.
 On weekends during the summer, the museum also offers train rides along the Sacramento River.
-This cost extra on top of the museum admission, but kids under 5 ride free.
+This costs extra on top of the museum admission, but kids under 5 ride free.

 125 I Street